 About a quarter of all men will start losing hair by the age of 30.
 This does not mean that a quarter of men will definitely go bald, just that they will have less hair.

 There are many different reasons why this can happen.
 It could be genetic, changes in hormone levels, increased stress, or an illness or infection.
 But there is hope!
 Hair loss is treatable.
 There are plenty of topical hair loss solutions that will prevent loss and promote growth.
+For example, low iron levels can cause hair loss.
+A home iron IV is a convenient way to restore normal iron levels and prevent further loss.

 There are a few reasons why melanoma is more prevalent in men than women.
 One of which is that men are typically less educated in skin care than women.